Searching for topological dark matter in LIGO data: Dark Matter Modeling

-where $t_0$ is the time for which a photon emitted from the laser leaves the beam splitter for the first time and $t$ is the time when it returns from the Fabry-P\'erot cavity and meets the beam splitter again.
-Depending on the construction of the instrument it will pass through the cavity with arm lengths $L$ roughly $N_{\text{eff}}$ - times.
-Hence, the factor on the left-hand-side.
-Based on a plane-wave representation of the photons inside the cavity we can then deduce that the phase difference in each arm is given by
+where $t_0$ is the time when a photon emitted from the laser leaves the beam splitter for the first time and $t$ is the time when it returns from the Fabry-P\'erot cavity and meets the beam splitter again.
+Depending on the construction of the instrument, it will pass through the cavity with arm lengths $L$ roughly $N_{\text{eff}}$ times.
+Hence, we gain a factor on the left-hand side.
+Note that, by similar arguments as before, here we find that the signal induced by $\phi_{\text{TDM}}$ is multiplied by the number of to-and-back passages inside the cavities instead of being suppressed as for the size change of the beam splitter for instruments with hardware configurations similar to Fig. \ref{fig:sketch}.
+Based on a plane-wave representation of the photons inside the cavity, we can then use \eqref{equ:6.5} to compute the phase difference in each arm as